 - 2. Extract the archive.
 You will see src/ and several other sub-directories.
-But only the contents in src/ are needed to work LuaT_EX-ja. - 3.
+But only the contents in src/ are needed to work LuaTEX-ja. - 3.
+If you downloaded this package from CTAN, you have to process following three files with LuaLATEX generate classes: - src/ltjclasses/ltjclasses.ins - src/ltjclasses/ltjltxdoc.ins - src/ltjsclasses/ltjsclasses.ins - 4.
 Copy all the contents of src/ into one of your TEXMF tree.
 TEXMF/tex/luatex/luatexja/ is an example location.
-If you cloned entire Git repository, making a symbolic link of src/ instead copying is also good. - 4.
+If you cloned entire Git repository, making a symbolic link of src/ instead copying is also good. - 5.
 If mktexlsr is needed to update the file name database, make it so.